simonw/datasette/docs/authentication.rst

 .. warning::
     Restricting access to tables and views in this way will NOT prevent users from querying them using arbitrary SQL queries, `like this <https://latest.datasette.io/fixtures?sql=select+*+from+facetable>`__ for example.

-    If you are restricting access to specific tables you should also use the ``"allow_sql"`` block to prevent users from accessing
+    If you are restricting access to specific tables you should also use the ``"allow_sql"`` block to prevent users from bypassing the limit with their own SQL queries - see :ref:`authentication_permissions_execute_sql`.

 .. _authentication_permissions_query: